TnS-hun/kobo-book-downloader/README.md

 This is a hard fork of [kobo-book-downloader](https://github.com/TnS-hun/kobo-book-downloader), a command line tool to download and remove Digital Rights Management (DRM) protection from media legally purchased from [Rakuten Kobo](https://www.kobo.com/).
 The resulting [EPUB](https://en.wikipedia.org/wiki/EPUB) files can be read with, amongst others, [KOReader](https://github.com/koreader/koreader).

-> **NOTE:** You must have a kobo email login for this tool to work (you can't use an external provider like Google or Facebook).
-However, you can create a NEW kobo account and link it with your existing account on the user profile page.
-Go to `My Account -> Account Settings` to link your new kobo login.
+> **NOTE:** You must have a kobo email login.
+See "I can't log in" in the troubleshooting section for how to workaround this requirement.

 ## Features